State Library of Berlin (Haus Potsdamer Straße)

 Insider Tips

-To make the most of your visit to the State Library of Berlin, consider these insider tips:
+To enhance your experience at the State Library of Berlin, consider the following tips:

 Practical Information